 The most important function of the spinal canal is to serve as a conduit for spinal nerves.
 There are 31 pairs of spinal nerves, each branching off the spinal cord in order to send messages (in the form of sensory impulses) to different parts of the body.
 The groupings of nerve roots branching off the spinal cord are named for the region of the spine in which they are found: cervical (upper spine), thoracic (mid-spine), lumbar (lower spine) and sacral (lower spine).

-Each set of nerve roots delivers messages to a different area, muscle group, or organ.
+Each set of nerve roots delivers messages to a different area, muscle group or organ.
 The responsibilities for sensory and motor control for the different nerve groups within the spinal canal include:

-- Thoracic nerves: Hands, chest, back, abdomen
+- Thoracic nerves: Hands, chest, back and abdomen

-- Lumbar nerves: Legs, feet
+- Lumbar nerves: Legs and feet

 - Sacral nerves: Legs, bowel, bladder and reproductive function

 Abnormalities within the spinal anatomy – such as degenerative disc disease and spinal stenosis – can create extra pressure within the spinal canal, resulting in chronic neck or back pain.
 Often, the neck or back pain begins when a nerve root has become compressed or irritated by a condition known as spinal stenosis, which is a narrowing of the spinal canal that could be caused by a herniated disc, bone spur or other spinal condition.

 The surgeons at Laser Spine Institute can treat these conditions using state-of-the-art techniques.
 Contact Laser Spine Institute for a free review of your MRI or CT scan, and to learn more about how our minimally invasive, outpatient procedures can help you find relief from neck or back pain.